-14. Homebound Services
+13. Homebound Services

-When students develop complications from an injury or illness (extending beyond four (4) weeks), documentation from a doctor is necessary prior to the school providing homebound services.
-Homebound services will be provided only as long as a doctor certifies IN WRITING to the principal that the student must remain at home (See Dr. Bradley for additional details).
+When students develop complications from an injury or illness (extending beyond four weeks), documentation from a doctor is necessary prior to the school providing homebound services.
+A committee must meet to determine eligibility.
+Homebound services will be provided only as long as a doctor certifies IN WRITING to the principal that the student must remain at home.
+Contact the SNA for additional details.

-15. Lockers
+14. Lockers

 Lockers can be rented at the beginning of the school year for a \$5 rental fee.
 Students should only use the locker to which they are assigned.
 All lockers should have a school approved lock, which should be used at all times.
 If a lock is lost the student will be charged \$5.00 to replace the lock.
 Locks are the property of Sun Valley High School and should remain on the locker at the end of the semester.
 Students should expect no privacy rights regarding their use.
 Lockers are subject to search by school personnel at any time.
 In this event the contents of the locker are considered the property of the person to whom the locker is assigned.
 Locks for lockers in the gym are the responsibility of the student.
-Locks for gym lockers are highly recommended.
+Locks for gym lockers are highly encouraged and recommended.
 Students are encouraged to leave valuables at home.
+The school is NOT held accountable for lost items.

-16. Visitors
+15. Visitors

 Visitors must report to the main office to obtain a VISITOR'S PASS.
-Students MAY NOT have outside guests.
+Students MAY NOT have outside guests during the instructional period.
 Violators will be prosecuted and may be charged with trespassing.

-17. Safety Drills
+16. Safety Drills

 Three types of safety drills are mandated by state and local agencies.
 A FIRE drill will be held each calendar month.
 One TORNADO drill will be held in the spring.
-One intruder LOCKDOWN drill will also take place each semester.
+Two intruder LOCKDOWN drills will also take place each semester.
 Students will be alerted by the sound of a bell or announcement giving the school instructions to follow via the Public Address System.
 The expectation is that all students and teachers react in a way to ensure the safety of all students.

-18. Student Identification
+17. Student Identification

-Students and guests must provide proper identification for various school sponsored events (prom, dances, etc.)
+Students and guests must provide proper identification for various school sponsored events (prom, dances, etc.) when asked by a school official.

-19. Media Center Policies - Hours: 7:30 a.m. - 3:30 p.m.
+18. Media Center Policies - Hours: 7:30 a.m. - 3:00 p.m.

-A. Student Admission
+a.
+Student Admission